ostdotcom/website-docupony/docs/2_07_API_TRANSACTION-TYPES_EDIT.md

 | _data_     | object | (optional) data object describing result if successful   |
 | _err_      | object | (optional) describing error if not successful |

-For api calls to `/transaction-types` the `data.result_type` is the string "transactions" and the key `data.transactions` is an array of `transactions` objects.
+On calling `/transaction-types/edit` the `data.result_type` is the string "transactions" and the key `data.transactions` is an array containing the edited transaction type object with the parameters changed.
-On successful editing of the transaction type, `transactions` contains the edited transaction type as a single element with only the attributes as passed in the request.

 ### Transaction-types Object Attributes